 GPS Insight was, at that point, growing their data by a terabyte a year just for diagnostics.
 Trying to create JOINs against these large tables was creating terrible performance.
 An additional problem was deleting old data.
 “With no TTL in a relational database, what are you stuck with?
 A bunch of custom purge scripts,” which also impacted performance.

 “My task was to find a NoSQL-based solution that would handle this.
 When I originally came to GPS Insight we were 100% going down the Cassandra road… I thought Hadoop was a little too ‘Gen One’ and a little too cumbersome.
-So I started off heading down this Cassandra road and I stumbled upon Scylla.
+So I started off heading down this Cassandra road and I stumbled upon ScyllaDB.
 And from there we decided to do a POC, since we had the opportunity to go with with the best technology.”
 For example, one major issue Doug did not like about Cassandra was having to maintain an oversized cluster mainly because of Java Virtual Machine (JVM) garbage collection.

 Proof of Concept